 1. Fetal Alcohol Spectrum Disorder includes a variety of congenital defects, both physical and neurobehavioral, severe and mild, even misdiagnosed or overlooked.
-It's not only the most severe form that people are familiar with when they hear about it.
+Fetal Alcohol Syndrome is not simply the most severe form that people are familiar with from headlines.

 3. This sensitivity to damage is set in motion before conception and during implantation.
-Those trying to conceive or preparing for a baby with potential genetic polymorphisms might want to strongly consider eradicating alcohol sources.
+Those trying to conceive or preparing for a baby with potential genetic polymorphisms might want to strongly consider eradicating alcohol sources even before conception.

 5. For vitamin A, consider Fermented Cod Liver Oil from Green Pastures.
 (Encapsulated with butter oil might be the best form for pregnancy because it does taste bad.)
 Remember that some women with MTHFR complications, a history of PPH, or women on blood thinners should be careful with DHA/EPA as it can prevent clotting.
 Read this for more info and use a different source of vitamin A if you cannot take DHA/EPA!

 6. For folate (b9), remember that many food sources contain b9 such as most green vegetables, beans, meats, etc. BUT if you suspect MTHFR polymorphisms, synthetic folic acid could hinder your b9 intake and cause more problems.
 Avoid synthetic folic acid!
 Also, if your MTHFR polymorphisms are severe, you might not even be able to process natural folate and might need an already converted form, often called 5mthf or "bioavailable" b9.
 Talk with someone educated on this topic for individual recommendations.